kennytm/dbgen/Template.md

 * **TIMESTAMP '2016-01-02 15:04:05.999'**

-    Converts an ISO-8601-formatted string into a timestamp without timezone.
+    Converts an ISO-8601-formatted string into a timestamp, using the time zone specified by the `--time-zone` flag.
+The timestamp is internally stored as UTC.

+    If a time zone observes DST, there will be some time values which are impossible or ambiguous.
+    Both of these cases will cause an "invalid timestamp" error.

 * **INTERVAL 30 MINUTE**